mantidproject/mantid/docs/source/release/v3.11.0/framework.rst

 New
 ###

-- :ref:`JoinRuns <algm-JoinRuns>` performs concatenation of the workspaces into a single one by handling the sample logs merging as in :ref:`MergeRuns <algm-MergeRuns>`.
+- :ref:`ConjoinXRuns <algm-ConjoinXRuns>` performs concatenation of the workspaces into a single one by handling the sample logs merging as in :ref:`MergeRuns <algm-MergeRuns>`.

 Improved
 ########